 SACRAMENTO – A bill from Sen. Bill Dodd, D-Napa, to strengthen California’s efforts to prevent drunken driving was approved by the Legislature today with overwhelming, bipartisan support.

 “Sadly, drunken-driving crashes, injuries and deaths are too common in California,” Senator Dodd said.
 “This bill will prevent impaired drivers from getting behind the wheel and make our roads safer.”

-SACRAMENTO – Legislation from Senator Bill Dodd, D-Napa, that would protect low-income families from getting their water service disconnected was approved by the full Senate Tuesday.
+SACRAMENTO – Lawmakers on Wednesday approved legislation from Senator Bill Dodd, D-Napa, that would protect low-income families from getting their water service terminated.

-“We simply cannot cut off water service to poor families simply because they have fallen on hard times,” Senator Dodd said.
-“My bill creates a sustainable and equitable delivery system that will protect this vulnerable population including seniors, children and those with illness or disability.”
+“Access to water is a fundamental right of all Californians and we must protect it now and for generations to come,” Senator Dodd said.
+“We simply cannot cut off water service to poor families just because they have fallen on hard times.
+This creates a sustainable and equitable delivery system that will protect this vulnerable population including seniors, children and those with illness or disability.”

 SACRAMENTO – Lawmakers on Monday overwhelmingly approved a bill from Senator Bill Dodd, D-Napa, to encourage media literacy in public schools, ensuring students have the tools to succeed in the digital age.

 “This bill is about empowering students to make informed decisions,” Senator Dodd said.
 “And frankly, it’s about safeguarding the future of our democracy.”